FaraiMathemera/Data-Analysis-Projects/House Prices Advanced Regression Techniques (Kaggle)(Knowledge)/README.md

 (Source.
 Kaggle, https://www.kaggle.com/c/house-prices-advanced-regression-techniques)

 ## Opportunity
-With this project we want to gain the fundamentals of data analysis, by analysing the factors that determined whether a passenger survived the Titanic disaster or not.
+With this project we want to gain the fundamentals of data analysis, by analysing the factors that determined whether the future price of a house.

 ## Libraries
 There is significant use of NumPy, Pandas, TFLearn for Neural Network Classifier and Data Visualization Libraries.